 Further information can be found here.

 It is important to understand that when a PAS 2030:2017 certified business becomes certified to PAS 2030:2019 the requirements of PAS 2035:2019 commence.
-This includes the requirement for a project to be overseen and lodged into the TrustMark Data Warehouse by a qualified and TrustMark registered Retrofit Coordinator.
+This includes the requirement for a project to be overseen and lodged into the TrustMark Data Warehouse by a TrustMark registered Retrofit Coordinator.
 To find a scheme to support your application for TrustMark, please visit here.

 PAS 2035:2019 Retrofit Roles

 PAS 2035 specifies the retrofit roles as follows: